August 3rd 2017

 When looking for topical relief, avoid products with high levels of alcohol, fragrance or natural extracts such as lavender (definitely NOT calming in this context), witch hazel, menthol, citrus and clove, to name but a few potential irritants.
 It’s also key to give SLS and lanolin a wide berth.
 You want nourishing treatments that will help to support and strengthen the skin barrier, and there is some research to indicate that topical probiotics can help to ‘rebalance’ the bacteria on the surface of the skin that can trigger rosacea (demodex folliculorum), so you may find that prepping skin with a probiotic-rich mask, serum or moisturiser will help matters.
 Elizabeth Arden Superstart Skin Renewal Booster, £45, contains lactobacillus and kerifan (derived from kefir) to promote ‘good bacteria’ and calm inflammation.

 When you’ve got a day to nail but have woken up to a red alert situation, you need an SOS kit that makes skin look and feel better immediately.
-Neostrata Redness Neutralizing Serum, £47, is a hefty investment, but clinical studies indicate that the cooling antioxidant and algae rich formula reduces redness by 67% in two hours, and up to 92% when used morning and night for two weeks.
+Neostrata Redness Neutralizing Serum, £28.50, is supported by clinical studies indicate that the cooling antioxidant and algae rich formula reduces redness by 67% in two hours, and up to 92% when used morning and night for two weeks.

-Another algae based tincture to try is new Bobbi Brown Remedies No.80 Skin Relief, £29.50, which feels light and fresh on the skin, without being aggressively tingly, and noticeably evens out skintone.
+Another algae based tincture to try is Bobbi Brown Remedies No.80 Skin Relief, £30, which feels light and fresh on the skin, without being tingly, and noticeably evens out skintone.

 Once skin itself is pacified, you can go in with the corrective base.
-A green hued primer will knock back redness and keep makeup in place, and a multipurpose product with UV protection will help to keep things simple and streamlined, reducing the likelihood or further irritation and providing much needed sun protection (sun exposure is the biggest rosacea trigger out there).
-Clinique Redness Solutions Daily Protective Base SPF 15, £21 is a good fragrance-free, everyday option for winter with mineral sunscreens rather than chemical, as chemical formulas can cause further ‘burny’ symptoms for rosacea sufferers.
+A green hued primer will help to counteract redness and keep makeup in place, and a multipurpose product with UV protection will keep things simple and streamlined, reducing the likelihood or further irritation and providing much needed sun protection (sun exposure is the biggest rosacea trigger out there).
+Clinique Redness Solutions Daily Protective Base SPF 15, £21 is a good fragrance-free, everyday option for the colder months and 'indoor days', with mineral sunscreens rather than chemical, as chemical formulas can cause further ‘burny’ symptoms for rosacea sufferers.
 The creamy green base glides on nicely and smooths out both skin texture and tone, making way for the big guns of the stuff that’s really going to put rosacea back in its box...

-Another option to consider is Vichy Dermablend 3D Correction Foundation, £21.50, which launched last May with rosacea, acne and vitiligo sufferers in mind.
+Another option to consider is Vichy Dermablend 3D Correction Foundation, £17.25, which was formulated with rosacea, acne and vitiligo in mind.
 Eperulin and salicylic acid cool on contact and reduce inflammation, while a gel based pigment system blurs both blooming redness and any bumps on the skin’s surface, reducing the need for caked on application.
 Speaking of application, makeup artist Lee Pycroft has a few pointers:

 “Avoid too much rubbing when you apply your base, and try to to use rich, heavy formulas, as these can aggravate the dry patches so often associated with rosacea.
 Layer on light, mineral coverage and very lightly brush on or press in foundation to create both a flattering finish and reduce the risk of further irritation.”